vsiddhu/logSing/README.md

 # logSing
-This directory contains commented Jupyter Notebooks and LaTeX files used to generate figures in the manuscript titled ``Entropic singularities give rise to quantum transmission``.
+This repository contains commented Jupyter Notebooks and LaTeX files used to generate figures in the manuscript titled ``Entropic singularities give rise to quantum transmission``.
 These files are briefly described below